shahraj81/aida/tools/aida-evaluation/README.md

 For `task2`, see the section: [How to apply the docker to a task2 run?](#how-to-apply-the-docker-to-a-task2-run) for details on the input directory structure.

 For `task3`, the input directory should contain all the `task3` claim KBs along with corresponding report files from the AIF validator, if any.
+The directory should be structured as mentioned in the Section: [How to apply the docker to your run?](#how-to-apply-the-docker-to-your-run).

 You may also want to take a look at the input directories of the included example runs located at `./M54-practice/runs/` to get an idea of how to structure your input directories.